Stroud's (restaurant)

 Stroud's is a restaurant in the Kansas City metropolitan area, in the United States.
 The business was named one of "America's Classics" by the James Beard Foundation Awards.

 History

-Guy and Helen Stroud started a BBQ restaurant on the county line at 85th and Troost.
+In 1933, Guy and Helen Stroud started a BBQ restaurant on the county line at 85th and Troost Avenue.
 When beef was rationed during World War II, the restaurant began serving a pan-fried chicken dinner for 35 cents.
 Other menu items at this time included long end ribs for 15 cents and goose livers for 10 cents.